Aiven-Open/klaw-docs/docs/docs/HowTo/environments.md

 2. Navigate to the **Environments** tab and select **Environments**.
 3. Select **Add Environment**.
 4. Select Add Environment for the type of environment you want to add.
-    -

 To add a **Kafka environment**, enter the following details in the **Add Kafka Environment** screen:

-        :   -   **Environment name**: Choose an environment from the available dropdown list.
+        -   Environment name : Choose an environment from the available dropdown list.
-            -   **Select cluster**: Choose the Kafka cluster you want to associate with this environment from the dropdown list.
+        -   Select cluster: Choose the Kafka cluster you want to associate with this environment from the dropdown list.
-            -   **Default partitions**: Set the default number of partitions new topics should have in this environment.
+        -   Default partitions: Set the default number of partitions new topics should have in this environment.
-            -   **Maximum partitions**: Set the maximum number of partitions that a topic can have in this environment.
+        -   Maximum partitions: Set the maximum number of partitions that a topic can have in this environment.
-            -   **Default replication factor**: Set the default replication factor for new topics in this environment.
+        -   Default replication factor: Set the default replication factor for new topics in this environment.
-            -   **Max replication factor**: Set the maximum replication factor for topics in this environment.
+        -   Max replication factor: Set the maximum replication factor for topics in this environment.
-            -   **Topic prefix (optional)**: If you want to add a prefix to your topics' names, enter it here.
+        -   Topic prefix (optional): If you want to add a prefix to your topics' names, enter it here.
-            -   **Topic suffix (optional)**: If you want to add a suffix to your topics' names, enter it here.
+        -   Topic suffix (optional): If you want to add a suffix to your topics' names, enter it here.
-            -   **Tenant**: Set to default.
+        -   Tenant: Set to default.

 -   Select **Save** to add a new Kafka environment.

 -

     To add a **Schema Registry environment**, enter the following details in the **Add Schema Registry Environment** screen:

-        :   -   **Environment name**: Choose an environment from the available dropdown list.
+        -   Environment name: Choose an environment from the available dropdown list.
-            -   **Select cluster**: Choose the Kafka cluster you want to associate with this environment from the dropdown list.
+        -   Select cluster: Choose the Kafka cluster you want to associate with this environment from the dropdown list.
-            -   **Tenant**: Set the tenant to default.
+        -   Tenant: Set the tenant to default.
-            -   **Select Associated Kafka Environment**: Choose a schema environment from the dropdown list.
+        -   Select Associated Kafka Environment: Choose a schema environment from the dropdown list.

 -   Select **Save** to add a Schema Registry environment.

 -

     To add a **KafkaConnect environment**, enter the following details in the **Add KafkaConnect Environment** screen:

-        :   -   **Environment name**: Choose an environment from the available dropdown list.
+        -   Environment name: Choose an environment from the available dropdown list.
-            -   **Select cluster**: Choose the Kafka cluster you want to associate with this environment from the dropdown list.
+        -   Select cluster: Choose the Kafka cluster you want to associate with this environment from the dropdown list.
-            -   **Tenant**: Set the tenant to default.
+        -   Tenant: Set the tenant to default.

 -   Select **Save** to add a new KafkaConnect environment.

 ![image](../../static/images/environments/NewEnvironment.png)